 On June 12, 2008, the Company acquired all outstanding shares of Business Applications Associates Limited ("BizAps"), a provider of systems applications and products ("SAP") solutions to optimize enterprise resource planning ("ERP") functionality for finance and accounting processes.
 The results of operations of BizAps have been included in the Company's consolidated statement of income from June 1, 2008.
 The purchase price for the acquisition was a cash payment of £5,000 (\$9,749) plus direct transaction costs of \$469.
-The consideration also included a contingent earn-out consideration of up to of £4,500 (\$9,000) based on satisfaction of certain performance obligation over a two-year period as set out in the share purchase agreement.
-The initial purchase consideration of \$10,218 was allocated as intangible assets of \$5,927 and net tangible assets of \$624 based on a determination of their fair value, with the residual \$3,667 allocated to goodwill.
+The consideration also included a contingent earn-out consideration of up to of £4,500 (\$9,000) based on satisfaction of certain performance obligation over a two-year period up to June 2010 as set out in the share purchase agreement.
+On August 1, 2009, the Company and the sellers entered into an agreement to amend certain earn-out provisions.

-Consequent to the satisfaction of certain performance obligations for the 12 month period ended June 30, 2009, the Company has recorded a liability of \$1,168 towards earn-out consideration as on June 30, 2009.
+The initial purchase consideration of \$10,218 was allocated to intangible assets of \$5,927 and net tangible assets of \$624 based on a determination of their fair value, with the residual \$3,667 allocated to goodwill.
+Consequent to the satisfaction of certain performance obligations for the 12 month period ended June 30, 2009; the Company has recorded a liability of \$1,168 towards earn-out consideration as on June 30, 2009.
 Such amount was recorded as an addition to goodwill.